Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Jack Smith for his collaboration in \cite{HabermannSmith}, of which this work is an outgrowth, and also for valuable comments on an earlier draft of this note.
+The author would like to thank Jack Smith for his collaboration in \cite{HabermannSmith}, of which this work is an outgrowth, for valuable comments on an earlier draft of this note, and also patiently explaining some technical points about B--fields in Floer theory.
+He would also like to thank the anonymous referee for careful reading of this paper, their numerous suggestions for improvement, and encouraging the author to extend the main result to include deformations.
 The author gratefully acknowledges support from the University of Hamburg and the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy -- EXC 2121 ``Quantum Universe" -- 390833306.